linamoussadek/linamoussadek/README.md

 - 👋 Hi, I’m Lina.
 - 🌱 I’m working on a few things here.
 - 📫 Are you a recruiter?
-I could be the right candidate.
+I could be the right candidate!
 Visit my [Linkedin](https://www.linkedin.com/in/lina-moussadek/).

 <br/>